HMProgrammingClub/NYCSL/README.md

 Send us a pull request.
 If you are looking for things to do, check out the repo's open issues.
 We will be happy to add you as a contributor and credit you in the README.

-If you find a bug or have any trouble with the library, please open an issue.
+If you find a bug or have any trouble with the website, please open an issue.
 We are happy to help you out.

 ### Authors